djpugh/MTfit/docs/source/bayes.rst

 Bayesian Approach
 **************************

-The Bayesian approach used by :mod:`mtfit` is based on the approach described in :ref:`Pugh et al, 2016a <Pugh-2016a>`
+The Bayesian approach used by :mod:`MTfit` is based on the approach described in :ref:`Pugh et al, 2016a <Pugh-2016a>`

 Bayes Theory
 ---------------------------
 Inversion approaches fit model parameters to observed data, to find the best fitting parameters.
-In :mod:`mtfit`, the probability of the data being correct is evaluated for the possible sources.
+In :mod:`MTfit`, the probability of the data being correct is evaluated for the possible sources.
 The resulting estimates of the :term:`PDF` can be combined for all the data to approximate the true :term:`PDF` for the source.
 This :term:`PDF` can be considered to describe the probability of the observed data for a given source, the likelihood, :math:`p\left(\mathrm{data}\,|\mathrm{\, model}\right)`.
 However the value of interest in such an inversion is the probability of the model given the observed data, the posterior :term:`PDF`.
 This can be evaluated from the likelihood using Bayes' Theory (:ref:`Bayes and Price, 1763 <Bayes-1763>` , :ref:`Laplace, 1812 <Laplace-1812>` , :ref:`Sivia, 2000<Sivia-2000>`) is given simply by:

 .. math::